What does bankruptcy cost? What are your Fees and what does this include?

 Chapter 13 basic attorney fees are set by the bankruptcy judges.
 This means you can hire an experienced Board Certified bankruptcy attorney, like myself, for the same price as a larger volume law firm would charge you for a junior staff lawyer or paralegal.

-In the Eastern District of Texas, the basic fees for a non-business related case set by the judge is $3,500.00.
-That is likely to change soon as the Judge is reviewing the fees as the Eastern District fees are the lowest in the state.
-The basic fees for business related cases is $4,500.00.
+In the Eastern District of Texas, the basic fees for a non-business related case set by the judge is $4,500.00.
+The basic fees for business related cases is $5,500.00.
 The court costs are $313.00 for Chapter 13 cases.
-The Judge has indicated that she will shortly increase those fees.
 In the Northern District of Texas, Dallas/Fort Worth including Kaufman, Hunt and Ellis Counties the base fee is $4250 with additional charges for cases with mortgages.
 I will analyze the complexity of your case at the initial consultation, and down payment and we will agree on a mutually acceptable payment plan through the Chapter 13 Trustee.

 Chapter 7 basic attorney fees are set by the attorney however they are reviewed by the United States Trustee for reasonableness.
 The basic fee depends on the complexity of the case.
 Usually for the simplest case, the fee is $2000- $2500 plus court costs of $338.
 A business case is more expensive.
-If you are on a fixed income(social security or disability) the fee is lower.
+If you are on a fixed income(social security or disability) the fee is lower so please let me know when you call.

 The base chapter 7 fee includes: